AI Summary of Peer-Reviewed Research

 Research area:MathematicsEducational Technology and AssessmentStatistical Methods and Applications

-What the researchers tested: The researchers developed a multinomial logistic regression model to characterize academic self-concept, meaning students’ beliefs about their own academic ability, in relation to perceived academic performance.
-They surveyed 501 randomly selected students from six colleges of one university in Manila using Google Forms distributed through the university’s learning management system.
+The researchers developed a multinomial logistic regression model to characterize academic self-concept, meaning students’ views of their own academic ability, in relation to perceived academic performance in online learning.
+They surveyed 501 randomly selected students from six colleges at one university in Manila using Google Forms distributed through the university’s learning management system.

 Key points

-• The study modeled students’ perceived academic performance in an online learning setting.
+• The study modeled students’ perceived academic performance in an online learning setting using multinomial logistic regression.

 • Sex, perceived ease of learning, ability, and interest were common predictors of both outcomes.

-• Internet speed and perceived utility predicted perceived grade achievement only.
+• Internet speed and perceived utility uniquely predicted perceived grade achievement.

 Disclosure